 Both the churches of St David and Saint Mair support the Foodbank.
 Donated food and non food items can be placed in the collection boxes by the entrance.
 These are then processed for redistribution to people in need referred through - NHS Wales, Gwynedd and Powys Social services and Housing, Credit Union, Citizens Advice Bureau and local housing charities.
 There are distribution centres spread across the area.
 Twice a year, church members volunteer to assist with the National Foodbank collection.
 For further information contact Ron Marshall at St David.

-Although the Church of Christ the King at Aberdyfi closed in August 2016, Catholics are represented at the Welsh Bible Study at Capel Bethell on Tuesday evenings and Aberdyfi Churches and Chapels Bible Study Group at Neuadd Dyfi on Wednesday night.
+Although the Church of Christ the King at Aberdyfi closed in August 2016, Catholics are represented at the Welsh Bible Study at Capel Bethell on Tuesday evenings.
+Aberdyfi Churches and Chapels Bible Study Group also meet at Neuadd Dyfi on Wednesday night.
 Both sessions begin at 7.30pm.
-The 2017 programme will continue until early July.
-Currently we are studying the way we use the Psalms in everyday life.
-For further information contact Simon and Margaret Morgan - email: firstname.lastname@example.org.
+For further information about the Tuesday meeting please contact firstname.lastname@example.org and the Wednesday night meeting please contact Simon or Margaret Morgan - email: email@example.com.

 Catholics from St David are represented as part of 'OPEN THE BOOK'.
 This is an initiative of the Bible Society.
 Along with members of other Tywyn Churches we enact stories from the Old and New Testaments for the students at Tywyn's Esgol Penybryn.
 This takes place every Wednesday morning instead of assembly.
 If you would like to come along and see whether it is something you feel you would like to do just send an email: firstname.lastname@example.org.
 It is a worthwhile cause, no acting experience is necessary, just a desire to spread God's word and enjoy the pleasure it gives to the students.